-Symptoms vary and include the following:
+Symptoms may vary and include the following:

 Other symptoms include:

 Depression is robbing hundreds of New Zealanders of their lives each year and many thousands more of the joy of living including far too many teenagers.
 More New Zealanders die of suicide each year than die on the roads.
-As psychotherapists, we recognise the agony of depression and the deep understanding of its complex causes.
+As psychotherapists, we recognise the agony of depression and a deep understanding of its complex causes.